Use these apps to keep track of your running sessions

 If you're using a FitBit to count your steps, there's a good chance you're using the FitBit app.
 It's not a traditional running/walking app in the sense that it helps guide your exercise.
 The Fitbit app is more about counting than it is tracking, we suppose.

 But it does a great job with pure distance and calories burned, and it'll separate active minutes from the minutes in which you're just milling around.
-The app is free, and some phones can take advantage of it without having to buy into FitBit's accessories line.
+The app is free, and some phones can take advantage of it without buying into FitBit's accessories line.
+Users who rely on a FitBit device may eventually want to invest in a FitBit Premium subscription, which is $79.99 annually or $9.99 monthly.

-Adidas Running App by Runtastic
+Adidas Running App - Your Sports & Run Tracker

 Runstastic is another longstanding and excellent way to keep up with your workouts.
 It's got a free trial, but if you're anything like us, you'll quickly pony up for the Pro version.
-You get all the standard features — mapping of your route, a calendar for long-term goals, and all sorts of social sharing.
+You get all the standard features — mapping your route, a calendar for long-term goals, and all sorts of social sharing.
 Plus, you can manually add activities.

 Runtastic Pro adds a voice coach, route search, audible cheering, heart-rate monitoring, interval workouts, and weather information.
 It also sports one of our favorite features; the ability to auto-pause the tracking should you stop for some reason.
 Not that you should stop, but sometimes we all stop.
 It happens.